Listen to Part 1 and Part 2 (mp3)

 Getting back to what Mark Driscoll said earlier, he stated that Christians love Jesus and there is ongoing change in their life.
 This sounds great but the problem is, this is not what he always teaches as an eternal security proponent.
 This is evident by his unscriptural understanding of the sin that leads to death.

-For Mark Driscoll and other eternal security proponents, if it is D. James Kennedy, Dave Hunt or whoever, the sin unto death occurs when God in his anger and wrath strikes dead an unrepentant habitual adulterer, drunkard, etc. then takes him to heaven.
+For Mark Driscoll and other eternal security proponents, if it is D. James Kennedy, Dave Hunt or whoever, the sin unto death meaning is when God in his anger and wrath strikes dead an unrepentant habitual adulterer, drunkard, etc. then takes him to heaven.
 Mark Driscoll specifically mentioned the alcoholic who God kills because he remains unrepentant to the end of his life and is taken to heaven.

 CALLER: . . . pick a sin, any sin, and I just decided I just did not want to repent of that and stay in it.
 I'm yet a believer but that's just going to cramp(?) my journey here on earth.
 I'm just going to see the Lord a little bit quicker.
 That's just my take on that.